The Challenge: Responding to a learning crisis exacerbated by COVID-19

 The significant investments in educational technology and other remote learning strategies that countries have made in the recent months to continue learning can be used as a launching pad for the new post-COVID-19 world.
 The lessons that we are learning today can help us re-imagine education.

-It is expected that the activities within the subcomponents will be scaled up within existing or future country operations.
+It is expected that the activities within the key areas will be scaled up within existing or future country operations.
+Check out our first blog on the CAL program and lessons learned so far.